case-study-page

 Lions KidSight USA’s database is designed to capture aggregate information (without personally identifiable information) on the number of kids screened, the age group of those screened, the number referred and the number of those referred who went for professional care.
 We will soon be capturing the indications for referral for those referred.

 The first goal of the system is to document the great job Lions Clubs are doing in conducting effective children’s screenings.
-However, since the data is collected regionally, the data will provide accurate epidemiological information on the various vision conditions children have.
+However, since it is collected regionally, the data will provide accurate epidemiological information on the various vision conditions children have.
 This, in turn, can lead to better organizational and governmental decisions on allocation of eye care resources.

-The closing of schools and daycare centers resulting from the COVID-19 pandemic has resulted in a backlog of children that have not been screened.
+The closing of schools and daycare centers resulting from the COVID-19 pandemic has resulted in a backlog of children who have not been screened.
 That means two million kids were not screened and the 12% of those who would have been referred were not notified that they have risk factors for vision issues.
 In addition, we now have the new year’s group of children to screen.
 Project SEE CLEARLY 2021 is designed to motivate Lions Clubs and provide them with the tools to restart their screening services as soon as possible.
 In addition, we are working to encourage schools and agencies to again invite the Lions Clubs into their programs to perform screenings and educate parents on the importance of following up on referrals for professional eye care.

 In recent months, many professional, peer-reviewed articles have detailed the increase in physical and visual issues associated with the large amount of screen time children have endured over the past 18 months.
 Dry eye, tired eyes and increase in myopia are a few of these.
 Project SEE CLEARLY 2021 is designed to detect the visual issues that may be causing these problems.